 German 13 Corps: white | 80 Corps: feldgrün | 89 Corps: pink

 A unit's parent division, if any, is in bold-faced text (upper right).

 white: intrinsic combined arms | yellow: no ZOC

 There are no strength chits in the module: instead, a game-piece layer is used along with a dynamic property.

 Instead of drawing a chit to determine initial unit strengths, a VCS table has been created for this module.
 The VCS table has nine columns - one for each morale and class combination.
 The sum of a 2d6 roll yields a bell-curve range of strengths.
 For each class of unit, the maximum, mean, and minimum strengths are equal to those generated by chit draws in the game as published.

-Whatever method used (chits or table), the strength assignments are recorded in each unit's Set strength levels (Shift-Crtl-V) property sheet as show below.
+Whatever method used (chit draw or table), the strength assignments are recorded in each unit's Set strength levels (Shift-Crtl-V) property sheet as show below.

 Having assigned strengths to an untried unit, the next step is to set the unit's current strength (Crtl-V) from property sheet.
 "CDR" is used to show a cadre.

 Current strength is displayed under each battle-tested unit in the mouse-over stack viewer.
 This retains a low-level fog of war by hiding actual strength of a unit until you hover the mouse pointer over it.

 All units have a layer to indicate supply status: